Serving clients nationwide, Call us at (877) 210-9248 to reserve your samples today

 The real key to the moisture problem a stacked stone wall in a shower presents is using the correct substrate.
 Cement board, or similar anti microbial tiling board designed for vertical tile installations is the perfect starting point to cover the framing.

 The next, and possibly most important step in the entire installation is the application of a waterproofing membrane.
 Waterproofing membranes are important for many tile installations and can be either sheet membranes or fluid applied membranes that roll on like thick paint.
 This layer serves a vital step of ensuring that water that does pass through the stone does not get past the membrane and into the wall cavity where it can cause problems.
 The membrane should overlap the shower pan to allow gravity to take its course and manage the flow of moisture away from the walls.
+This approach is commonly used in both traditional tile installations and modern stone shower wall systems, where moisture management and substrate preparation are critical to long-term performance.

 Understand the pattern of the mesh backed tile and how that pattern works with the space to be tiled.
 This is a critical step so often overlooked!
 Mesh backed tiles that don’t have a repeating pattern vertically can result in more waste.
 A good way to know if your tile has a repeating pattern vertically is to put two tiles next to each other and flip one of them upside down.
 If the horizontal lines of the two tiles still match up then your tiles have a repeating pattern.